ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 ## Mchine learning in Matlab

- - Training a nork from scratc
+ - Training a nork from scratc.
- - Using transfer learning o
+ - Using transfer learning to train on existing network.
+ - Training an ex

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDcwODM5MjcsMTkwMTk5MDc1M119
+eyJoaXN0b3J5IjpbMTgzODMwMTQ0MiwxOTAxOTkwNzUzXX0=
 -->